-lemma collect_functional: "collect x ys = map snd (filter ($\lambda kv. fst kv = x$) ys)" Note that Isabelle pretty-prints the filter function to $[kv \leftarrow ys \, . \, fst \, kv = x]$, which is just a pretty-printing conversion, but does not change the term in the underlying logic.
-When the lists get bigger, efficiency might be a concern.
+lemma collect_alt: "collect x ys = map snd (filter (λkv . fst kv = x) ys)" When the lists get bigger, efficiency might be a concern.
 To avoid stack overflows, you might want to specify a tail-recursive version of collect.
 The first parameter is the accumulator, that accumulates the elements to be returned, and is returned at the end.
 Note: To avoid appending to the accumulator, we accumulate the elements in reverse order, and reverse the accumulator at the end.
 Complete the second equation!

 fun collect_tr :: "'a list \Rightarrow 'b \Rightarrow ('b \times 'a) list \Rightarrow 'a list" where "collect_tr acc x [] = rev acc" Show correctness of your tail-recursive version.
-Hint: Generalization! lemma collect_tr_correct: "collect_tr [] x ys = collect x ys" Homework 2.2 Complete Trees Submission until Thursday, Apr 29, 23:59pm.
+Hint: Generalization! lemma collect_tr_collect: "collect_tr [] x ys = collect x ys" Homework 2.2 Perfectly Balanced Trees Submission until Thursday, May 02, 23:59pm.

 Recall the tree datatype 'a ltree from the tutorial.
-Define functions to return the height (A leaf has height 0) and the number of leafs: fun lheight :: "'a ltree \Rightarrow nat" fun num_leafs :: "'a ltree \Rightarrow nat" A tree is complete iff, for each node, the left and right subtree have the same height.
-Specify a function to check that a tree is complete. fun complete :: "'a ltree \Rightarrow bool" Show that, for a complete tree with height h and number of leafs l, we have $l = 2^h$: theorem complete size: "complete $t \Longrightarrow num$ leafs t = 2 "lheight t" Homework 2.3 Bonus: Delta-Encoding Submission until Thursday, Apr 29, 23:59pm.
+Define functions to return the height (A leaf has height 0) and the number of leafs: fun lheight :: "'a ltree \Rightarrow nat" fun num_leafs :: "'a ltree \Rightarrow nat" A tree is perfectly balanced iff, for each node, the left and right subtree have the same height.
+Specify a function to check that a tree is perfectly balanced. fun perfect :: "'a ltree \Rightarrow bool" Show that, for a perfectly balanced tree with height h and number of leafs l, we have $l = 2^{h}$: lemma perfect_num_leafs_height: "perfect $t \implies num_leafs \ t = 2$ "lheight t" Homework 2.3 Shuffles Submission until Thursday, May 02, 23:59pm.